This article was originally published in 2017.

 While the points Always is trying to make may be valid, equating confidence with sanitary towels is questionable.
 And the brand’s past and persistent message that no one should know you’re menstruating has also arguably played a part in girls’ negative self-image.

 In 2016, Bodyform ran a campaign with the strapline ‘no blood should hold us back,’ which showed actual women bleeding, albeit because they were doing sport.
 The significance of showing quite graphic images of blood in an ad about menstruation should not be underestimated.

 Another Bodyform ad saw a woman putting a sanitary towel in her pants, in a toilet, for the first time ever.
 In line with old-school period ads, she was also a trapeze artist in a white leotard.
 But the ad suggests this was her job, and not something she just felt like doing because her uterus was shedding its lining.

-Yesterday's Blood Normal advert finally showed a blood-like liquid in a sanitary towel for the first time (a corn syrup and dye mixture rather than blood, for health and safety reasons, but still better than blue water), as well as blood running down a woman's leg in the shower.
+Next came the Blood Normal advert, which finally showed a blood-like liquid in a sanitary towel for the first time (a corn syrup and dye mixture rather than blood, for 'health and safety reasons', but still better than blue water), as well as blood running down a woman's leg in the shower.

+An ad from 2017 took a different approach.
 A humorous and a clever play on traditional stories of men rescuing women, it has a killer strapline: ‘periods, without the drama’.
 But the ad’s message and story is not very clear if you don’t know what a Mooncup is, which many don’t.
+(Look it up!)

 In the US, innovative alternatives developed by and aimed at millennial women are disrupting the market.
 Thinx sells ‘period panties’ – a revolutionary idea in itself – plus tampons that come in blood red boxes depicting an image of a vagina, with the slide off outer layer revealing a picture of a tampon underneath.